 The displays turned from blue to magenta, the words “DEBUG MODE” scrolling across the bottom.
 Zhang didn’t hesitate in placing her hand in the display once more.
 “Initiate alcubierre drive, set destination forward, 2 A.U.”

 I sat in silent terror, watching the holograph in the central desk show the small bubble enveloping the ship.
 I didn’t know damn near anything about being a pilot, or engineering, but I knew a small protection bubble within the negative vacuum could mean the ship melting to slag mid journey.
 Maybe it wouldn’t be strong enough to repel a small meteor, or any sort of space junk between here and our landing.
 It would shred through the hull and blow us out into the void.
 I turned away, watching Zhang buckle herself into the seat.
 Before she pulled the last clasp together, the sirens returned and the ship’s portrayal expanded, showing the shielding begin to warp and pull back.

 Eselles station had activated its own grav shield, pulling the Hummingbird’s into it.
 “No!”
 Zhang shouted.
 She ripped away at her bindings and grabbed the switch.

 It was too late.
 The display began to waver, the ships before them blurring.
 All I felt was was burning.
 Burning and light, searing through my flesh.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TrahelionWrite a Review